Long-term opportunities and risks

-- Annual growth of 4% in global chemical production expected; growth risks if long-lasting stagnation results from national debt crises
+- Annual average growth of 4% in global chemical production expected; growth risks if long-lasting stagnation results from sovereign debt crises

 - BASF aims for above-average growth